 Degree Awarded

-Students majoring in Environmental Geology who complete all requirements earn the degree of Bachelor of Science (B.S.) in Environmental Science and Geology.
+Students majoring in environmental geology who complete all requirements earn the degree of Bachelor of Science (B.S.) in Environmental Science and Geology.

 Areas of Study